Centre for Ecology,

 biology and conservation.

-We are also partners in the European Masters degree in Applied Ecology.
+We are also partners in the International Masters degree in Applied Ecology.
 This is an Erasmus Mundus partnership between University of East Anglia, University of Poitiers (France), University of Coimbra (Portugal), and Christian-Albrechts-Universität in Kiel (Germany).
 In the first year of the programme you will attend courses in 3 countries and in the second year you will be based in one of the four EMAE Universities, with opportunities to undertake fieldwork for the dissertation in exciting locations around the world.

 together staff and students based in two departments, the School